anonymous-editor/BRSDE/README.md

 from your local terminal.

 ### Windows
-Windows support will be added in the near future.
+Windows support will be added in the future.

 ## How Does it Work?